fiefdx/LitePipeline/README.md

 A distributed pipeline system, based on Python3, tornado, venv-pack, pyinstaller.

-manager: the central node of the cluster, manage all deployed applications, moniter tasks's status.
+1. manager: the central node of the cluster, manage all deployed applications, moniter tasks's status.

-node: the worker node of the cluster, execute task's action, update action's result/status to manager. client(litepipeline): the command line tool for communicate with the cluster.
+2. node: the worker node of the cluster, execute task's action, update action's result/status to manager.

+3. client(litepipeline): the command line tool for communicate with the cluster.

-examples: a few applications example.
+4. examples: a few demo applications.

 All code based on Python3, do not use Python2!
 It still under development, so, maybe have some bugs or not stable enough!